Power of purple foods

 Bernard Preston

-Finally he took the plunge and invested in more panels and lithium batteries.
+Finally he took the plunge and invested in three extra 545W panels and lithium batteries.
 Now he has very few concerns about the weather, having drawn no more than 2 hours of power from the utility in the last year.
 A solar generator certainly pays its way and now he has no worries about the load-shedding that plagues South Africa.

-There is a synergy around creating what we call a Cyan Zone at your home; caring for the well-being of both your family and the planet.
-Harvesting and storing the sunshine and rain that are delivered regularly to the roof will provide for all your needs for the house and garden; then you can freely enjoy the power of purple foods and many others of course.
+There is a synergy around creating what we call a Cyan Zone at our home; caring for the well-being of both the family and the planet.
+Harvesting the sunshine and rain that are delivered regularly to the roof will provide for all your needs for the house and garden; then you can freely enjoy the power of purple foods and many others of course.

 From the horse's mouth